What Is 5 Of 70

 Simplifying Fractions: Finding the Lowest Terms

 While 5/70 is a correct representation, it's not in its simplest form.
-Simplifying a fraction means reducing it to its lowest terms by dividing both the numerator and the denominator by their greatest common divisor (GCD).
+Consider this: simplifying a fraction means reducing it to its lowest terms by dividing both the numerator and the denominator by their greatest common divisor (GCD).
 The GCD of 5 and 70 is 5.
-Therefore, we can simplify 5/70 as follows:

 5 ÷ 5 = 1 70 ÷ 5 = 14

 This simplifies the fraction to 1/14.
-This means that 5/70 is equivalent to 1/14; they represent the same proportion or part of a whole.
+Basically, 5/70 is equivalent to 1/14; they represent the same proportion or part of a whole.
 Simplifying fractions makes them easier to understand and work with in calculations.

 Visualizing 5/70 (or 1/14)